White woman with short hair in denim jack with yellow face mask and laptop

 Stay focused

 As you plug away at your own business, you’ll likely feel a sense of duty to make your family, friends, and supporters proud.
 At the same time, you’ll want to see your business succeed in a way that makes the world a better place—not just to impress people.
 This is a feeling Sager knows well.
 After hours of planning, phone calls, interviews, production, promotion, and publishing, she’s proud of what she and her community have done through Pottstown Voices.
-“Stories are what make and keep us connected, and especially during a pandemic when we’re all apart, I think that’s an important aspect we need to keep in our lives,” she says.
+“Stories are what make and keep us connected, and especially during a pandemic when we were all apart, I think that’s an important aspect we needed to keep in our lives,” she said.
 “I grew up hearing stories from my family.
 They’re cultural, educational, and even entertaining.
 It’s key to stay involved with each other and hear those stories.
 They’re what keep us going.”

 Your business post-pandemic